Why Thinking and Doing Less Makes you a Better Musician

 The power of beginner’s mind

-When someone picks up an instrument and doesn’t really know how to play it yet.
-They haven’t learned the rules.
-What you should and shouldn’t do.
+Beginners haven’t learned the “rules” yet.
+They haven’t internalized what music theory says you should and shouldn’t do.
 They just do what feels natural and the results are often special.

-That’s why most members of Accelerator don’t know much music theory at all.
-Music theory is a helpful tool but at the end of the day, it’s a way intellectualize music.
+That’s why some of the most prominent Incubator musicians don’t know much music theory at all.
+Music theory is a helpful tool but at the end of the day, it’s intellectualizing.
 It’s reducing an expression to letters and numbers.

 An environment for spontaneous expression